 Although aluminum reacts negatively to stainless steel, large surface areas of aluminum to stainless steel can be acceptable depending on local environmental conditions.
 Severe corrosion is likely to take place in a marine environment.
 However, there are methods that can be used to reduce this effect.
 A good way to reduce corrosion is to use an isolating coating or paint on the aluminum and the steel to isolate them electrically.
 Insulating washers are also effective in isolating the two dissimilar materials and creating a relatively safe surface area.

 Customers often ask whether it’s possible or advisable to use stainless steel fasteners with aluminum.
 It’s well known that bringing the two metals into contact can cause corrosion.
-Corrosion develops when two dissimilar materials are combined in a corrosive electrolyte.
-This can occur when certain materials (such as aluminum) are in contact with stainless steel.
+Corrosion occurs through a process called galvanic corrosion, where two dissimilar metals come into contact in a corrosive electrolyte (such as water or saltwater).
+In this scenario, aluminum acts as the anode (the metal that corrodes), and stainless steel serves as the cathode (the metal that remains protected).
+The difference in their electrochemical properties drives the corrosion process.
 However, there are ways to use stainless steel and aluminum together while preventing corrosion.

 Although aluminum reacts negatively to stainless steel, large surface areas of aluminum to stainless steel can be acceptable depending on local environmental conditions.
 An example of the safe use of stainless steel fasteners with aluminum would be where stainless steel bolts are used to secure aluminum roadway parapet guards.
 In this case, the surface area of the aluminum is so large relative to the surface area of the stainless steel bolts that, there is a very low risk of major corrosion.